7 Fundamental Coping Skills for Stress

 3. Get outside

 It’s true: spending time outdoors can be an effective way to boost mood and reduce stress.
-To learn how you can optimize your time in nature, read 3 Strategies for Achieving the Mental Health Benefits of Nature.
+To learn how you can optimize your time in nature, read more here.

 4. Practice meditation, deep breathing, and muscle relaxation